codebynumbers/ftpretty/README.rst

     # Get a file and return contents (in python 3 contents is bytes)
     contents = f.get('someremote/file/on/server.txt')

+    # Get a tree on a remote directory (similar to shutil.copytree, without following symlinks
+    f.get_tree("/remote/tree/on/server", "/tmp/local/tree")

     # Put a local file to a remote location
     # non-existent subdirectories will be created automatically
     f.put('/tmp/localcopy/data.txt', 'someremote/file/on/server.txt')